thoughtbot/presskit/README.md

 The public company name is "thoughtbot", all lowercase at all times including the beginning of a sentence.

-The legal company name in the US is "thoughtbot, inc.
+The legal company name in the US is "thoughtbot, inc."
 The legal company name in Sweden is "Thoughtbot Filial".

 Brand Assets & Guidelines